Skip to content

 cooking almonds with shallots and garlic

-Add green beans and butter, salt, pepper, and lemon juice.
+Add the seasonings: I add the green beans along with the butter, salt, pepper, and lemon juice.

 squeezing lemon juice onto green beans